aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/08_cpsearch.md

 then it is accepted as CP.

 The DISCARD keyword can be used to reduce the list of critical points.
-If the expression expr.s evaluated at the critical point is non-zero, the critical point is discarded.
+If the expression `expr.s` evaluated at the critical point is non-zero, the critical point is discarded.
 A typical use for this keyword is when the system has a vacuum region.
-The (spurious) critical points in the vacuum region can be eliminated from the list by doing, for instance, DISCARD "$rho < 1e-7" to remove the critical points with density lower than 1e-7.
+The (spurious) critical points in the vacuum region can be eliminated from the list by doing, for instance, `DISCARD "$rho < 1e-7"` to remove the critical points with density lower than 1e-7.
 The arithmetic expression can involve any number of fields, not just the reference field.

 If DRY (dry run) is used, then the seeding is done but the actual CP search is skipped.
-This is useful to examine the seed placement (in combination with SEEDOBJ) and also to print the current list of CPs at zero computational cost (for intsance, after a CHECK run).
+This is useful to examine the seed placement (in combination with SEEDOBJ) and also to print the current list of CPs at zero computational cost.

 CPEPS controls the minimum distance between CPs to consider them equivalent.
 The default units for CPEPS are bohr in crystals and angstrom in molecules.
 Default: 0.2 bohr.
 Similarly, NUCEPS controls the distance to consider a CP the same as a nucleus.
-If a CP is found at a distance less than neps.r from the closest nucleus, critic2 considers the two are the same.
+If a CP is found at a distance less than `neps.r` from the closest nucleus, critic2 considers the two are the same.
 The default value of NUCEPS is 0.1 bohr, except for fields defined on a grid, where it defaults to 2 times the maximum of the grid step in each direction.
 Hydrogens are